ndcroos/agda-groupoids/README.md

 ### Description

-This is a theory of groupoids developed using coinductive `(n, r)`-globular hom complexes (quivers).
+This is a theory of groupoids developed using coinductive globular hom complexes (quivers).
 The approach can be understood as both a generalization and simplification of the setoid-enriched approach to formal groupoids.